Antibody-based diagnostics and therapeutics

-Liselo has developed a range of antibody based diagnostics and therapeutics targeted at identified agricultural, veterinary and primary health care challenges in the developing world.
+Liselo has developed a range of antibody-based diagnostics and therapeutics targeted at agricultural, veterinary, and primary health care challenges in the developing world.

-This includes the manufacture of labelled affinity-purified antibodies, used in lab-on-chip based diagnostic kits, as well as antibody based immunotherapeutic candidate drugs.
-Some of these therapeutic antibodies are polyclonal, others are chimeric monoclonal or multi-clonal, which are either humanised or “otherised” for extended in-vivo half life, in the affected animal.
+This includes the manufacturing of labeled affinity-purified antibodies used in lab-on-chip-based diagnostic kits, as well as antibody-based immunotherapeutic candidate drugs.
+Some of these therapeutic antibodies are polyclonal whilst others are chimeric monoclonal or “multi-clonal” (which are either humanized or “otherized” for extended in-vivo half-life) in the targeted animal species.

-Government departments, NGO’s and researchers around the world utilise our systems to access critical data in disease and pest monitoring and management.
-The “Mipha” app available on Playstore and Appstore represents the worlds first “One Health” App and is linked to a nanotechnology powered molecular biology tool in the form of a range of rapid test kits.
+Government departments, NGO’s and researchers around the world utilize our systems to access critical data in disease and pest monitoring and management.
+An example of Mipha’s relevance is the recent addition of the Wuhan coronavirus (COVID-19) outbreak maps, and a tutorial showing infographic information about the disease.
+The “Mipha” app available on Playstore and Appstore represents the world’s first “One Health” App and is linked to a nanotechnology-powered molecular biology tool in the form of a range of rapid test kits.

 Venomous Snake Diagnostics and Therapeutics

-The combination of a safe and cost effective antivenom, is a desperately needed tool particularity in Sub-Saharan Africa, where hundreds of thousands of people die annually from venomous snake bites.
+The combination of a safe and cost-effective antivenom is a desperately needed tool particularly in Sub-Saharan Africa, where hundreds of thousands of people die annually from venomous snake bites.

-The team have developed a number of immunotherapeutic candidate drugs for the following diseases which are currently at various stages in the drug development cycle, with some already undergoing clinical trials:
+The team has developed a number of immunotherapeutic candidate drugs for the following diseases which are currently at various stages in the drug development cycle, with some already undergoing clinical trials:

 - African Horse Sickness Virus